-Districts are required to award diplomas to requesting students who have met the state minimum graduation requirements and were in custody of Kansas Department of Corrections (KDOC) or Kansas Department for Children and Families (KDCF) is on or after their 14th birthday.
-For more information about these requirements, please see the Diploma for Students in Custody of KDOC and KDCF (SB 23) Fact Sheet on the Graduation Webpage.
-Local boards of education may adopt a different number of graduation requirements (not lower than the state minimum) for adult learners whose four- and five-year cohorts have graduated or for students attending an alternative school or program.
+Districts are required to award diplomas to requesting students who have met the state minimum graduation requirements and were in custody of KDOC or DCF on or after their 14th birthday.
+For more information about these requirements, please see the Diploma for Students in Custody of KDOC and DCF (SB 23) Fact Sheet on the Graduation Webpage.

+Local boards of education may adopt a different number of graduation requirements (not lower than the state minimum) for adult learners whose fourand five-year cohorts have graduated or for students attending an alternative school or program.
 Most typically, diplomas are awarded to these students for successful completion of the state minimum graduation requirements.